mne-tools/mne-python/doc/overview/index.rst

    when typing :samp:`mne.{<function_name>}?` in an IPython session or Jupyter notebook.

-5. Resources related to the MNE-C command-line tools, including:

-   - The web version of Matti Hämäläinen's original MNE-C :ref:`manual <mne_manual_toc>`, including the :ref:`cookbook <cookbook>`
-   - The :ref:`C API reference <c_reference>`
-   - A guide to :ref:`command_line_tutorial`

-   The MNE-Python codebase is also exposed as a set of Unix command-line programs; see :doc:`../generated/commands` for details.

-The rest of the MNE-Python documentation (parts outside of the five categories above) are linked here:
+The rest of the MNE-Python documentation (parts outside of the four categories above) are linked here:

 .. toctree::
     :maxdepth: 1

     faq
     design_philosophy
+    datasets_index
+    migrating
     implementation
+    cookbook
     cite
     get_help
+    ../generated/commands

+.. note:: MNE-MATLAB and MNE-C documentation

+   - MNE-MATLAB documentation can be found :ref:`here <mne_matlab>`
+   - MNE-C tool documentation can be found `here <MNE-C manual>`_.